-Under Article 22(6) of the CFP Regulation the fishing capacity of fishing vessels withdrawn with public aid is not to be replaced.
-Overall German fishing capacity will therefore be reduced by the capacity withdrawn from the German fleet under the scrapping measure.
+Under Article 22(6) of Regulation (EU) No 1380/2013, the fishing capacity of fishing vessels withdrawn with public aid is not to be replaced.
+Overall German fishing capacity will therefore be reduced by the capacity withdrawn from the German fleet under this scrapping measure.
 Fishing capacity will be reduced both in terms of gross tonnage (GT) and in terms of engine power expressed in kilowatts (kW).
-The same GT and kW capacity reduction also applies to the fleet to which fishing opportunities for western Baltic herring and western and eastern Baltic cod could be allocated in future.
+The same GT and kW capacity reduction also applies to the fleet which could be allocated more fishing opportunities for western Baltic herring and western and eastern Baltic cod in the future.

-The aim of the German scrapping scheme is for about one tenth of German fishing capacity for cod and herring in the Baltic Sea to be scrapped.
+The German scrapping scheme is aimed at scrapping about a tenth of German fishing capacity for cod and herring in the Baltic Sea.
 The fleet structure will thus be adapted to the reduced level of fishing opportunities in the Baltic Sea, which is expected to be permanent.
 This is an important step towards preserving German coastal fishing.

-Decommissioning is an option for professional fishing businesses operating vessels in fleet segments that are in imbalance (see Table 2).
+Decommissioning is an option for professional fishing businesses operating vessels in fleet segments which are in imbalance (see Table 2).
 Businesses will be able to apply for a scrapping premium if they operate vessels in segments that have fishing opportunities for western Baltic or eastern Baltic cod and/or western Baltic herring for the fishing year and if their fishing activity is set to cease permanently.
-A minimum overall quota of 1 tonne must be released (in the year when fishing is to cease permanently) for each scrapped vessel.
+A quota of at least 1 tonne must be released (in the year when fishing is to cease permanently) for each scrapped vessel.
 The rates of the scrapping measure premium will be scaled according to vessel size (gross tonnage), with a maximum rate for each category.
 Priority will be given to those vessels that lead to the highest proportionate cod and/or herring quotas being released.
-For example, no funding is available for part-time fishers who only have a small share of the quota and for whom fishing is not the only source of income.
+For example, no funding is available for part-time fishers who have only a small share of the quota and for whom fishing is not their only source of income.
 This also applies to commercial fishing businesses mainly operating in the North Sea.
 The scheme therefore mainly targets businesses which rely heavily on cod and/or herring fishing and have a high cod and/or herring quota.
-The businesses that will be able to profit from the measure are therefore those that are disproportionately affected by the quota reductions and at the same time participated disproportionately in cod and herring fishing using the capacity to be scrapped.
+The only businesses that will be able to profit from the measure are therefore those that are disproportionately affected by the quota reductions and at the same time participated disproportionately in cod and herring fishing using the capacity to be scrapped.

 When a scrapping premium is granted to a fishing business, it must return to the federal authorities the basic quotas to which the fishing vessel in question was entitled.
-These quotas will be used to improve the financial situation of the remaining fisheries as part of structural adaptations of the sector, also taking into account Article 17 of the CFP Regulation.
+These quotas will be used to improve the financial situation of the remaining fisheries as part of structural adaptations of the sector, also taking into account Article 17 of Regulation (EU) No 1380/2013.